mrYurgens/rsschool-cv/cv.md

 **Contacts:** email: yurgens@gmail.com

+**About:** Date of birth: 21.09.1980
-**About:** I'm engineer.
+I'm engineer.
 My job is designing of telecommunication networks.
 I've been working at my present job for a long time and now I'm going to add something new in my life.

 **Skils:**  basic knowledge of python, java